-- The UK Corporate Governance Code, while primarily aimed at publicly listed companies, is a concise summary of governance principles, which is useful to, and can be applied to, all companies.
+- The UK Corporate Governance Code, while primarily aimed at publicly listed companies, is a concise summary of governance principles.

 - “Hard” law, involving legislation and mandatory codes, brings a unilateral set of requirements, with rules that can be enforced by law and for which there are specific consequences for breaches of the rules.

 - “Soft” law, based on guidance and voluntary codes, has the advantage of flexibility and the ability to deal with unforeseen circumstances that the law cannot anticipate.
 It provides a conceptual framework for decision-making and resolving issues.

 - The notion of “comply or explain” means that if a company does not comply with the provisions of the UK Corporate Governance Code it must explain why.
 If a company has decided that it wants to comply with the Code, however, its broad underlying principles must always be complied with.